-The Global Market Index (GMI) was caught in November’s correction.
-This unmanaged benchmark (maintained by CapitalSpectator.com), which holds all the major asset classes (except cash) in market-value weights, slumped 1.9% last month.
-Year to date, however, GMI is still comfortably in positive territory via a solid 10.8% increase.
+The Global Market Index recovered continued to rebound, posting a second monthly gain.
+This unmanaged benchmark (maintained by CapitalSpectator.com), which holds all the major asset classes (except cash) in market-value weights, increased by a strong 6.8%–the benchmark’s biggest monthly advance in two years.
+For the year to date, however, GMI is still nursing a steep loss of 14.5%.

 Learn To Use R For Portfolio Analysis

 Quantitative Investment Portfolio Analytics In R: